reponsekdz2/original-app-social-app/README.md

 *   **Close Friends:** Curate a private list of users for exclusive story sharing.

 **📰 Content & Feeds:**
+*   **Dual-Feed System:** Switch between a chronological "Following" feed and an algorithmic "For You" feed for content discovery.
 *   **AI-Powered Captions:** Generate contextual caption suggestions for new posts using the Gemini API.
 *   **Posts:** Create, edit, delete, and archive posts.
-Supports multi-image/video carousels and location tagging.
+Supports multi-image/video carousels, location tagging, and view counts.
 *   **Post Collaborations:** Invite other users to be co-authors on a post.
 *   **Pinned Posts:** Pin up to three posts to the top of your profile for added visibility.
 *   **Interactive Polls:** Attach polls to posts for community engagement.
-*   **Reels:** A dedicated vertical video feed for short-form content.
+*   **Enhanced Reels:** An immersive, full-screen vertical video feed with interactive controls like a volume slider and mute/unmute.
 *   **Stories:** Ephemeral photo and video stories that last for 24 hours, with support for "Close Friends" only sharing.
 *   **Highlights:** Save and categorize stories permanently on your profile.
-*   **Feeds:** Chronological home feed, an algorithm-free "Explore" page, and dedicated "Saved" (bookmarks) and "Archived" views.

 **💬 Real-Time Communication & Engagement:**
 *   **Direct Messaging:** Private one-on-one and group chats.